urbanjost/fpm-search/README.md

 The fpm-search(1) command may be used stand-alone or as a plugin for fpm(1).

-This repostiry is directly derived from fpm-search(1) by @brocolis (Carlos Une).
+This repository is a descendent of fpm-search(1) by @brocolis (Carlos Une).

 ## Build